 Before I share some tips on how to enhance the interior design of your home, I would like to emphasise on the importance of negative space.
 What is negative space you may ask?
 This is the space between furniture and objects and it is as important as the furniture and décor items themselves.

-Especially now, when we may feel somewhat ‘confined’, it is important to make some space to breathe.
+Especially now, when we may feel somewhat ‘confined’, it is important to make space to breathe.

 Having helped several dozens of people with the interior design of their homes, I have seen my fair share of homes.
 I would say that about 75% of homes have too much clutter.

 This is why I often recommend to my clients to declutter their home, so that we have a clear picture as to what they have and how much storage they actually need.
 Some people like to do this on their own, others prefer to get help from a professional home organiser.
 Personally, I really like the MarieKondo method, because it is efficient and effective.
-Michelle of Simply Serene wrote a blog post called QuaranTidy your closet to help you get started with your decluttering during the quarantine and beyond.
+Michelle of Simply Serene writes a blog with lots of tips to help you get started with your decluttering during the quarantine and beyond.

 Easy interior design ideas and tips